kirankunigiri/SVUploader/README.md

 ### Initializers

-Now, on to the fun part - actually making one of these views!
-It is important to use the initializer you need, because some of the variables (as mentioned above), can only be changed in an initializer.
+There are several different initializers for different needs.
+Use the last one if you want to change variables that can only be set with the initializer.

-The standard initalizer.
+`init(frame: CGRect)` - The standard initalizer.
 It sets everything up but you can still change some properties later.
-`init(frame: CGRect)`

-The most commonly used one.
+`init(lineColor: UIColor, lineWidth: CGFloat)` - The most commonly used one.
 You can customize the most important part of the loader - the circular loader.
-`init(lineColor: UIColor, lineWidth: CGFloat)`

-Get real fancy.
+`init(lineColor: UIColor, lineWidth: CGFloat, overlayOpacity: CGFloat, mainFont: UIFont)` - Get real fancy.
 You can customize all of the UI properties to your own needs.
-`init(lineColor: UIColor, lineWidth: CGFloat, overlayOpacity: CGFloat, mainFont: UIFont)`

-The initializer only variables can be set here.
+`init(useBlur: Bool, useShadow: Bool, useSmoothAnimation: Bool)` - The initializer only variables can be set here.
 To keep it short, I've only included those, but you can still change the rest of the properties later.
-`init(useBlur: Bool, useShadow: Bool, useSmoothAnimation: Bool)`

 ### Use it!
 (Advanced Customization)